Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: CONCLUSION

 In this contribution, we have addressed the task of modeling multi-view data with interpretable latent variable models.
 We use a Bayesian approach with structured sparsity to encode domain knowledge in the priors of a factor analysis model.
 Our model is able to integrate noisy domain expertise and results in factors that are inherently interpretable via their pre-defined feature sets.
-In contrast to other sparse multi-view models, our approach is able to recover correct signals from noisy feature sets, while maintaining a low reconstruction error.\\ We demonstrate in a real-world application that our model is able to infer clinically meaningful subpopulations of cancer patients.
+In contrast to other sparse multi-view models, our approach is able to recover correct signals from noisy feature sets, while maintaining a low reconstruction error.
+We demonstrate in a real-world application that our model is able to infer biologically meaningful and clinically relevant subpopulations of cancer patients.
+Moreover, the ability of MuVI to transfer prior knowledge from informed to uninformed views via the shared factors shows the potential of discovering novel feature sets in related domains.

-\section{Appendix A}
+\section{APPENDIX A}

+Here, we provide additional details regarding the synthetic experiments.
+In particular, we extend the description of the baselines and their respective training settings.
+We then specify the evaluation metrics such as the RMSE for measuring the quality of the reconstruction, and additional binary metrics such as precision, recall and the $F_1$ score for assessing how well each model recovers the true underlying structure of the latent factors.
+We briefly describe the process of factor matching applied to all models in a post-processing step.
+Finally, we report additional results such as the precision and recall curves for the benchmark across all possible thresholds, and the performance of MuVI when dealing with significantly higher dimensional data.